ali-jifi/ali-jifi/README.md

 ## Howdy!
 I code to solve problems, create meaningful solutions, and sometimes even for fun (unbelievable right).
-Programming caters to my engineering side while offering my creative side freedom as well.
+Programming enables my engineering side while also offering my creative side freedom.
 I'm committed to building software that has a net positive on humanity, particularly in AI/ML, aerospace, and networking.

 ## Some skills/roles I'm currently learning: